sebaeze/aws-hands-on/README.md

 # aws-hands-on

 ## Description

-The purpose of this repo is to mantain several scripts in order to prepare for any AWS certification exam.
+The purpose of this repo is to mantain several scripts that helps in the preparation to any AWS certification exam.

 ## Cloudformation